thomaspeugeot/TKV/gae_tkv/Readme.md

 Working note on deploying 10000 on google application engine
 ======================================================

+## 2019, may the 21th

+First try on the MacBook Air

 ## 2018, october the 9th

 **choosing standard or flexible environment**